OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 ## Build and run the sample

 1. Clone or download this repository.
-2. In the command line, navigate to the **Excel.OfflineStorageAddin** folder from your root directory.
+2. In the command line, go to the **Excel.OfflineStorageAddin** folder from your root directory.

 The following code sample shows you how to do these two steps:
 ```command&nbsp;line